Welcome to Homegrown Boy, my name is Sigh. I am a 20-something afab transmasculine person living in South East Queensland, Australia.

-I am starting this blog in the hope that it fulfills two main purposes: for me to document/record my transition, and for it to be used as a resource for other trans people in Sydney who are looking for help in their journey.
+I am starting this blog in the hope that it fulfills two main purposes: for me to document/record my transition, and for it to be used as a resource for other trans people in Australia who are looking for help in their journey.

 When I decided to transition I scoured the internet for information.
 Firstly I found that most resources for trans folk are very American-central, now this doesn’t effect much when talking about aspects of social transition but in terms of the whole; “Where do I start?”- for medical transitioning, it falls flat.
 Australian specific resources however are scarce, lack in depth, and can sometimes be contradictory, especially as so many of our states don’t have matching laws.

-This is not intended as a instructional how-to, but more a guide that will showcase my personal anecdotes of how my experiences in transitioning, as well as a compilation of what Sydney, Australian specific resources I can find.
+This is not intended as a instructional how-to, but more a guide that will showcase my personal anecdotes of how my experiences in transitioning, as well as a compilation of what Australian specific resources I can find.

 Here are some videos of my voice from pre-t, two weeks on testosterone and then one month on testosterone.
 When I play these back I can really hear a big difference, I still get misgendered based on my voice, but I think its actually a lot deeper than pre-t.
 I’m excited about what to expect as months go by, my dad and brother both have deep voices.
 I’ve always had bad dysphoria around my voice, but I’m liking it more and more.

 I didn’t record my voice in the Voice Pitch Analyser (an app you can download on android and apple) before I had started T, but I played some videos of my voice into it and the reading is still fairly accurate in my opinion.
 I’ve always been told I had a very feminine voice, I also have a lisp which I think also softens and “feminines” my voice.
 I always got gendered as female over the phone before testosterone as well.